Dyslexia assessment

 You can check whether a psychologist is registered with the HCPC by searching for their surname here and you can check whether a specialist SpLD teacher assessor holds a valid Assessment Practising Certificate by searching for their surname here.

-Dyslexia can be classified as a disability under the terms of the Disability Discrimination Act 1995 and an employer should thus make "reasonable adjustments" in light of an employee’s dyslexic difficulties.
+Yes - Dyslexia can be classified as a disability under the terms of the Disability Discrimination Act 1995 and an employer should thus make "reasonable adjustments" in light of an employee’s dyslexic difficulties.

 Within the diagnostic assessment report itself, there is actually a specific ‘Recommendations’ section that you can provide to your employer for perusal.
 You may also wish to seek assistance through the Access to Work (NI) scheme; more information on the Access to Work (NI) scheme can be found here.